axelvaldez/radical-companies/_posts/3-radical-model/ownership/2023-05-22-is-co-ownership-a-give-away.markdown

  <div class="_a">
   <p>Sure.
 If you want to sell only 50% of the business and your employees agree, then that&rsquo;s fine.
 Practices are experiments.</p>
  </div>
-<p>Keep in mind that you are <em>not</em> negotiating with stranger, these are people that you have worked with and know pretty well.
+<p>Keep in mind that you are <em>not</em> negotiating with strangers, these are people that you have worked with and know pretty well.
 Just make sure the agreement works for all, including you.</p>

 <h1>Warnings&hellip;</h1>
  <p>As able and competent as you may see your employees, they are not business people.
 They love their profession, but dealing with a business is something that they, and most of us, have trained to not worry our pretty little heads about, or worse, to be disgusted by it.</p>